Sobieck/memories-of-lisa-rae-mitchell-phd/stories/thomas-anderson-sobieck/lisa recollections ideas.md

 Lisa would get super annoyed if I kissed the dog and made kissy noises at her.
 She’d huff anytime I did it without thinking

-Thomas Anderson Sobieck
-From: Thomas Anderson Sobieck <Thomas@Sobieck.com>
-Sent: Tuesday, June 24, 2025 5:38:04 PM
-To: Thomas Anderson Sobieck <Thomas@Sobieck.com>
-Subject: Lisa end notes

-The really fucked up thing about this is that I think having her parents here was kind of changing her outlook on life a bit.
-She had me decorate the house for spring and that brought her a lot of joy.
-She'd also having me show her one of her tea cups every day and it made her so happy.
-She told her mom it was remarkable that she could feel something other than pain.

-Call me when you are up to it.
-It is probably good that you can't talk today.
-I've been on the phone nonstop and I'm very tired.

-I think Lisa's defining feature was kindness and a fierceness of spirit (or something).
-She was such an amazing person.
-She was amazingly kind person but she was very bullheaded.
-She was had a backbone and a strong sense of right and wrong.
-You couldn't force her to do anything.

-I actually can't recall her face.
-My brain doesn't think in images and I can't do it.

-I didn't worry about suicide for the past few years.
-She reassured me so much that she would never do it because she was so afraid.
-I would voice my worried about it to her and she said she'd never do it.
-She's been very very stressed from seeing a new doctor and I think she lost touch with reality.
-Over the past couple days she convinced herself, when she was alone at night that I would die if I touched the things she was sleeping on and using.
-I last talked to her last night at midnight she was telling me this.
-Much to my shame I actually yelled at her because I'm at my wits end and told her that there was no mechanism for that.
-That the danger for me is exhaustion so I needed sleep.
-I went back into the room very shortly after and apologized and gave her a hug for the first time in years.
-I told her I'd be here for her forever and that she really didn't need to worry about me.
-That she just needed rest and this would go away.
-This wasn't the first time something like this happened so I just thought it would go away.
-I guess what was different is that she was concerned about me and the pup instead of herself.
-I think she did it to protect us.

-And things were relatively good.
-This is something I wrote to another friend:

-"The really fucked up thing about this is that I think having her parents here was kind of changing her outlook on life a bit.
-She had me decorate the house for spring and that brought her a lot of joy.
-She'd also having me show her one of her tea cups every day and it made her so happy.
-She told her mom it was remarkable that she could feel something other than pain."

-And she was seeing a doctor who thought she knew what was going on.
-The doctor was taking tons of time with her, so I had hope for the first time in years.

-Anyways, I need to go walk the dog or something.

-Thank you for your letter.
-Lisa absolutely loved you and would always talk in the most glowing terms about you.
-I'm pretty sure you were her favorite person other than me and maybe her parents.
-Thank you for being in her life.
-I'm so sorry you didn't get to see her or talk to her these past few years.

-Thomas Anderson Sobieck

 Thank you!
 I love you lots.
 And don’t worry about me.
 I’ve been through a lot and will get through this.
 I’m just going miss her so much.
 We were two peas in a pod.